-They are not intended to be as detailed as Updating and Screening Assessment Reports.
-However, if the Progress Report identifies the risk of exceedence of an Air Quality Objective, the Local Authority should undertake a Detailed Assessment immediately, and not wait until the next round of Review and Assessment.
+They are not intended to be as detailed as Updating and Screening Assessment Reports, or to require as much analysis.
+However, if the Progress Report identifies the risk of exceedence of an Air Quality Objective, the Local Authority (LA) should undertake a Detailed Assessment immediately, and not wait until the next round of Review and Assessment.